maciejkula/spotlight/examples/bloom_embeddings/readme.rst

 To alleviate this problem, we can use a smaller underlying embedding layer, and probabilistically hash users and items into that smaller space.
 With good hash functions, collisions should be rare, and we should observe fitting speedups without a decrease in accuracy.

-The implementation in Spotlight follows the RecSys 2017 "Getting deep recommenders fit: Bloom embeddings for sparse binary input/output networks." `paper <https://arxiv.org/pdf/1706.03993.pdf>`_.
-In the paper, the authors use the following approach:
+The implementation in Spotlight follows the RecSys 2017 paper `"Getting deep recommenders fit: Bloom embeddings for sparse binary input/output networks." <https://arxiv.org/pdf/1706.03993.pdf>`_.
+In it, the authors use the following approach:

 1. The input to the model --- a user's interaction history --- is a sparse binary vector, with 1s at indices corresponding to items the user has interacted with and zero otherwise.
 The dimensionality of that vector (and the corresponding fully-connected layer) is equal to the cardinality of the set of items.
 2. To reduce that dimensionality, the authors pick a smaller dimension and hash the original IDs into it.
 The smaller the resulting vector, the more compact (and faster) the model, at the cost of risking hash collisions (one more than one item is hashed to the same vector indices).
 To mitigate the impact of hash collisions, each ID is hashed using multiple hash functions, and the corresponding entries are set to 1 while keeping all others at zero.